frozzzen3/TVMC/README.md

   This script uses the newly generated results to produce Rate-Distortion (RD) performance and Cumulative Distribution Function (CDF) figures.

-  (in the Docker image you may not be able to see figures, but you can see the bitrates and D2-PSNR values in the log)
+  (in the Docker image you may need to store generated figures locally using `docker cp`)

 - **If you followed the recommended commands above** (which generate results only for the *Basketball Player* dataset),